SiteSupra/sitesupra-docs/docs/database_and_audit.rst

 Basically, you can override any package configuration by using ``getConfigurationSection()`` and ``setConfigurationSection()``.

-CLI commands
+CLI Commands
 ------------

-Please consult :doc:`supra_cli` for reference.
-Basically, all Doctrine commands known by Symfony are available - like ``doctrine:schema:update`` and so on.
+Please refer to SiteSupra :doc:`supra_cli` for more information.
+Basically, all Doctrine commands known by Symfony are available via SiteSupra CLI.

 Standard event listeners
 ------------------------